-The card has capability for two baud rate ranges and you can select which you wish to use on a portby-port basis.
-One range is up to 115,200 baud applications and the other is up to 460,800 baud.
+The card has capability for two baud rate ranges and you can select which you wish to use on a port-by-port basis.
+One range is up to 115,200 baud applications and the other is up to 921,600 baud.
+Refer to Table 5-1, Baud Rate Divisor Values in chapter 5 of the manual.